Poliovirus: Cloning and synthesis

 In 1981, Racaniello and Baltimore used recombinant DNA technology to generate the first infectious clone of an animal RNA virus, poliovirus.
 DNA encoding the RNA genome of poliovirus was introduced into cultured mammalian cells and infectious poliovirus was produced.
 Creation of the infectious clone propelled understanding of poliovirus biology, and has become a standard technology used to study many other viruses.

 In 2002, Eckard Wimmer's group at Stony Brook University succeeded in synthesizing poliovirus from its chemical code, producing the world's first synthetic virus.
 Scientists first converted poliovirus's published RNA sequence, 7741 bases long, into a DNA sequence, as DNA was easier to synthesize.
 Short fragments of this DNA sequence were obtained by mail-order, and assembled.
 The complete viral genome was then assembled by a gene synthesis company.
 Nineteen markers were incorporated into the synthesized DNA, so that it could be distinguished from natural poliovirus.
 Enzymes were used to convert the DNA back into RNA, its natural state.
 Other enzymes were then used to translate the RNA into a polypeptide, producing functional viral particle.
 This whole painstaking process took two years.
 The newly minted synthetic virus was injected into PVR transgenic mice, to determine if the synthetic version was able to cause disease.
 The synthetic virus was able to replicate, infect, and cause paralysis or death in mice.
 However, the synthetic version was between 1,000 and 10,000 times weaker than the original virus, probably due to one of the added markers.

-Modification for therapies

-A modification of the poliovirus, called PVSRIPO, was tested in early clinical trials as a possible treatment for cancer.